Inventua/nucleus-core/Documentation/Content Managers/PageManagement.md

 | Container        | Specifies the container for the module, or select '(default)' to use the default layout for this page.   |
 | Style Classes    | Use style classes to add a CSS class to the wrapper for the module.
 Most of the time, containers should be used to apply different visual styles, but you can use style classes to apply bootstrap CSS styles, or styles which may be available from your layout or container. |

-> **_TIP:_**  It's a good idea to specify a title, so that you know what the module is fore, even if you don't want it shown on-screen.
+> **_TIP:_**  It's a good idea to specify a title, so that you know what the module is for, even if you don't want it shown on-screen.
 Choose (or create) a container that doesn't display the title if you don't want to display it.

 ## Module Permissions